vpon-sdk/vpon-sdk.github.io/en/ios/ios-integration-guide.en.md

 >**Note:**
 >
->To comply with 3rd-party tracking vendors' requirement, Vpon SDK will set the Audio Session Category of the App as `AVAudioSessionCategoryPlayBack / OptionsWithMixWithOthers` (The audio play in the app will be mixable, and the audio playing won't be impacted by the Ring/Silent swtich on iPhone).
+>* To comply with 3rd-party tracking vendors' requirement, Vpon SDK will set the Audio Session Category of the App as `AVAudioSessionCategoryPlayBack / OptionsWithMixWithOthers` (The audio play in the app will be mixable, and the audio playing won't be impacted by the Ring/Silent swtich on iPhone).
 You can reassign and activate the Audio Session Category after SDK initilization.
+To ask not to change the audio session category, please refer to [Advanced Setting] for further instruction.
 >
->To ask not to change the audio session category, please refer to [Advanced Setting] for further instruction.
+>* Vpon SDK will stop supporting deprecated v4 method.
+Please follow the integration guide on this site and do not use any method that are not described on the site.

 # Usage Description